 - Expect more than one: If you see a deer on or near a roadway, expect others to follow.

-- Wear your seat belt: As required by state law and drive at a safe, sensible speed for conditions.
+- Wear your seat belt: It’s required by state law.
+Drive at a safe, sensible speed for conditions.

 - Stay alert: Deer are unpredictable and can dart out into traffic on busy highways.